We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Price and value of Model S

 The price of Model S is competitive with Audi A6, Mercedes-Benz E-Class and the BMW 5 Series.
 All these cars are similarly priced and have similar performance.
-What makes Tesla different is the ability to travel greater distances at a cheaper price, more comfortably and reliably.
+What makes Tesla different is the ability to travel greater distances at a cheaper pricPrice and value of Model Se, more comfortably and reliably.

 Get a price estimate from Origin EnergyNo lock in contracts, solar options and in-app bill management.